-It’s a simple cheese strata, but the addition of leftover ham adds protein and more texture to the eggs and cheese.
+It’s a simple cheese strata, a layered dish of bread and cheese, with an egg mixture to bind it together.
+The addition of leftover ham adds protein and more texture to the eggs and cheese.
 Besides the leftover ham, this recipe can also use up some of those leftover dinner rolls, too.

 The Best Cooking Magazines in the World!